Baptisia australis: Cultivation

 Baptisia australis is the most commonly cultivated species in its genus, and is also cultivated beyond its native continent in other areas such as Great Britain, where it has gained the Royal Horticultural Society's Award of Garden Merit.
 It is considered to be a desirable plant in the garden due to its deep blue to violet spring flowers, the attractive light green compound leaves, and also for the somewhat unusual oblong fruits that emerge in the late summer.
+In a garden setting Baptisa australis can get aggressive and require regular pruning.

 Baptisia australis grows best in lime-free, well-drained stony soil in full sun to part shade.
 It grows to about 90 to 120 cm tall in height with a similar spread.
 Like other members of the genus, it has a very deep taproot, which makes it quite difficult to move once planted.
 It thrives in full sun and requires water only in times of low rainfall.
 One slightly negative feature it that the leaves tend to drop early in the fall, but this may be avoided by cutting the dead stems as they die back.
 It is hardy in USDA zones 3 through 8.
 It is commonly employed as a border plant in gardens.

 While there are no commonly available cultivars, several hybrids involving B. australis have been created, such as 'Purple Smoke', which is a cross with Baptisia alba.
 The variety B. australis var. minor is also used occasionally in gardens.
 It is much shorter at only 30 to 60 cm in height, but the flowers are equal in size.

 Other uses

-Several American Indian tribes have made use of the plant for a variety of purposes.
+Several Native American tribes have made use of the plant for a variety of purposes.
 The Cherokees traditionally use it as a source of blue dye, a practice later copied by European settlers.
 They have also used the roots in teas as a purgative or to treat tooth aches and nausea, while the Osage make an eyewash with the plant.
 Ripened seed pods have been used for children's rattles.